 What I find nice about it is that it makes finding customer service telephone number easy.

-In case you’re curious, here’s a download link for the HPA060 owner’s manual.
+In case you’re curious, here’s a download link for the HPA060 owner manual.

 Noise levels during use

-Using this sound level meter to measure volume, I recorded the volume levels at 1 meter (3.28 ft) from the purifier.
+Using No products found. to measure volume, I recorded the volume levels at 1 meter (3.28 ft) from the purifier.